RiSearcher/GeometRi.CSharp/README.md

 ## Ellipse

-Defines an ellipse in 3D space, represented by center point and two vectors, for major and minor semiaxes.
+Ellipse in 3D space, defined by center point and two orthogonal vectors, major and minor semiaxes.
 ### Properties
 * __Center__ - center of the ellipse
 * __MajorSemiaxis__ - major semiaxis of the ellipse